xiangweili-fs/learn-xgboost/README.md

      The final activity is to develop a feature or find another way to improve the accuracy of our example code.

 *Question 15:* What feature did you develop or optimize?
 How much did it help improve your model?
+Answer: When comparing the name, skip the middle name and only compare the last name and first name.
+CreateFeatureVectore3.java is the code I wrote.
+Th accuracy becomes 85.75%, slightly lower than the privous one (86.00%)

 In summary:
 * Getting good labeled data to represent your problem is often the hardest thing